Yoshio Itoi: Hanshin Tigers

-He was selected to the 2017 and 2018 NPB All-Star Games.
+He was selected for the 2017 and 2018 NPB All-Star Games.

 Itoi performed strongly from 2017 to 2019, but slowed down significantly in the 2020 season.
-After eighteen years of professional baseball, Itoi played his final game and retired on September 21, 2022.
+After an 18-year professional baseball career, Itoi officially announced his retirement on September 13, 2022, and played a retirement game against the Hiroshima Toyo Carp on September 21.

 International career

 Itoi was selected to play for Japan national baseball team in the 2013 World Baseball Classic, and started all 3 games as right fielder in the first pool round, batting cleanup in the first 2 games.
 He is amongst the most consistent batters for Team Japan, getting a hit in each game.
-During the second pool round, Itoi replaced the ineffective Hisayoshi Chono in center field and continued his batting consistency, hitting a double against Chinese Taipei (Also Team Japan's only second extra base hit up until that moment, with the other also provided by Itoi) and hit a 3-run home run in the mulling of Netherlands.
+During the second pool round, Itoi replaced the ineffective Hisayoshi Chono in center field and continued his batting consistency, hitting a double against Chinese Taipei (Also Team Japan's only second extra base hit up until that moment, with the other also provided by Itoi) and hit a 3-run home run in the defeat of Netherlands.
 In the semifinal round, however, they lost to upstart Puerto Rico 3–1, thus preventing the team from advancing to the Championship round.

+Television

+He won Netflix's Final Draft TV series, Netflix's first Japanese-produced physical survival series, which premiered on August 12, 2025.
+He won the prize of 27 million yen.
+He then competed as part of Team Japan on Physical: Asia.